 Water Resistance | 200 meters (660 feet) |

 Why did Seiko dive watches become one of the best choices out there?
-To make it clear, we should take a look at this company’s timeline to know about their achievements & where their admirable craftsmanship comes from!
+To clarify, we should look at this company’s timeline to know about their achievements & where their admirable craftsmanship comes from!

 A Brief History of Seiko – The No.1 Watchmaker In Japan